-The identification and registration of dogs is currently compulsory in 22 Member States.
+The identification and registration of dogs

+is currently compulsory in 19 Member States.
+By 2016, this will rise to 23 Member States, when this is introduced in Ireland, Lithuania, Latvia and the remainder of the UK.
 Although most Member States have a national database of registered dogs, the majority of these databases are not linked to an EU database, preventing full traceability when dogs are moved over EU borders.
-For cats, only seven Member States impose compulsory identification and registration at national level, while in a further five countries, only some regions have rules in place to impose it.
+For cats, only two Member States impose compulsory identification and registration at national level, while in three countries, only some regions have rules in place to impose it.

-Commercial breeders need to be registered and/ or licensed in most Member States but licensing requirements vary widely and the definition of commercial breeders is not at all harmonised across countries.
-The requirements breeders have to comply with also vary widely between countries for example around:

-- Whether breeding establishments must be inspected by the competent authority before they may start breeding - Licensing and registration of breeders, as not all countries have a national database - Provisions on the socialisation of puppies and kittens - Provisions to prevent selective breeding of dogs and cats with genetic problems
+Commercial breeders need to be registered and/or licenced in most Member States but the definition of commercial breeders is not at all harmonised across countries.
+The requirements breeders have to comply with also vary widely between countries, with, for example, an inspection of the breeding establishment by the competent authority before they may start breeding in only 12 Member States; a national database of licenced/registered breeders in 8 Member States; provisions on the socialisation of puppies and kittens in 6 Member States and provisions to prevent selective breeding of dogs and cats with genetic problems in 15 Member States.
+In addition, even when there are provisions, the level of detail also presents huge variations, and some countries have much lower standards than others.

+www.dogandcatwelfare.eu 3

-Traders of dogs and cats must be licensed in the majority of Member States.
-The sale of dogs and cats is allowed in pet shops in 20 Member States, and the sale of dogs and cats at markets is allowed in 15 Member States; there is no legal minimum age at which a puppy or kitten can be sold in 10 Member States; where there is a legal minimum age for sale this varies between seven to eight weeks for puppies and seven and twelve weeks for kittens.
+Traders of dogs and cats must be licenced in the majority of Member States.
+However, as for breeders, licensing requirements vary widely.
+The sale of dogs and cats is allowed in pet shops in 20 Member States, and the sale of cats in pet shops in 1 additional Member State; the sale of dogs and cats at markets is allowed in 15 Member States; there is no legal minimum age at which a puppy or kitten can be sold in 8 and 10 Member States respectively; where there is a legal minimum age for sale this varies between seven to eight weeks for puppies and seven and twelve weeks for kittens.
 In some Member States, cat and dog trade is not regulated at all.

 Surgical mutilations such as tail docking, ear cropping, declawing and devocalisation are prohibited in most Member States as a rule.
-However, the tail docking of dogs is still permitted in 4 Member States and exemptions under specific circumstances are also given in an additional 6 Member States.
+However, the tail docking of dogs is still permitted in 4 Member States and exemptions under specific circumstances are also given in an additional 9 Member States.

-'The lack of a system for identification and registration of dogs and cats, which is accessible across the EU, means there is currently little traceability when animals are moved.'
+'The lack of a system for identification and registration of dogs and cats, which is accessible across the EU, means thereis currently little traceability when animals are moved.'